dragsbruh/lexyc/readme.md

 # lexyc

-this is an alternate compiler for a superset of the [xy](https://git.disroot.org/nora.aoki/xy) programming language.
+this is an alternate compiler for the turing-complete [xy](https://git.disroot.org/nora.aoki/xy) programming language.

 | instruction | what is this                                                |
 | ----------- | ----------------------------------------------------------- |